sdarlington/sdarlington.github.io/content/posts/2025-01-31-not-all-tech.md

 [^3a]: Though, speaking as a cisgendered white man, still a lot of privilege.

-[^4]: This is why the acquire so many smaller companies.
+[^4]: This is why they acquire so many smaller companies.

 [^5]: Happy to chat more about these if you're interested.